alpheios-project/alignment-editor/CODE_REVIEW_rtl-alignment.md

 	</exception>

-Commenting out this portion as follows allows this portion of the code to run, but removes functionality:
+Commenting out this portion as follows allows it to run, but removes functionality:

 	return
         (: if we've been sent an oac:Annotation, get the treebank data from it :)